 These pertain to allocations of common costs such as outsourcing services, management fees and IT charges.
 These expenses are booked as part of Regional Office allocated expenses and other related expense accounts in profit or loss.
-Expenses for reimbursement by related parties are included as part of other related party receivables under the Receivables, net, line item.

-(c) Costs reimbursement
+(c) Costs reimbursement (Receivables, net)